AUTOIMMUNE & INFLAMMATION

 Does dairy cause inflammation?

-In fact, a 2017 review that evaluated 52 clinical studies, concluded that dairy generally has anti-inflammatory effects, except in people with known allergies or intolerances.
+Likewise, a 2017 review that evaluated 52 clinical studies concluded that dairy generally has some anti-inflammatory effects , except in people with known allergies or intolerances.

-Additional research has found that total dairy intake could be associated with lower risk of cardiovascular disease and stroke (all diseases that have been linked to increased levels of chronic inflammation).
+Additional research has found that total dairy intake could be associated with lower risk of cardiovascular disease and stroke —which have been linked to chronic inflammation.

-It’s possible that certain types of dairy cause inflammation, even if you haven’t been diagnosed with lactose intolerance, a dairy allergy, or another intestinal issue.
-Of course, first pay attention to your digestive symptoms.
-If you notice bloating, changes in bowel movements, or any other type of digestive upset after eating dairy, this could be a red flag that dairy causes inflammation for you.
-Then, note other symptoms, like increased mucus production.
+If you notice bloating, changes in bowel movements, or any other type of digestive upset after eating dairy, these symptoms could signal that dairy causes inflammation for you.

 Not all dairy is created equal

-• Knowing whether you have a dairy intolerance of any kind can help you decide if dairy is right for your diet.
+Knowing whether you have a dairy intolerance or sensitivity can help you decide if dairy is right for your diet.

-• Experimenting with a 30-day dairy-free diet followed by a formal reintroduction trial can help you to more clearly assess any potential negative reactions to dairy (i.e. digestive issues, skin reactions, increased mucus production)
+Experimenting with a 30-day dairy-free diet, followed by a formal reintroduction trial, can help you assess any potential negative reactions to dairy.

-• You can get tested for dairy intolerances, like we do here at Parsley Health, and work with your doctor and health coach to develop the best nutrition plan for your unique needs.
+You can get tested for dairy intolerances, like we do here at Parsley Health , and work with your doctor and other providers to develop the best nutrition plan for your unique needs.

 Kelly Candela is a registered Dietitian Nutritionist with six years of experience in the health and wellness field, four of which have been spent right here at Parsley Health supporting members with everything from gut issues and autoimmune disease to cardiometabolic health concerns and fertility.
 She holds a Master's of Science in Nutrition from one of the leading science-based natural medicine schools in the country, Bastyr University, and completed her dietetic internship at Sea Mar Community Health Center in Seattle, WA.